 - Butterfly Girl (Asian and Middle Eastern migration)

 - Walking Sun (Multiculturalism).

 The Yarra River is the lifeblood of Melbourne.
-Gently meandering its way through and pastmany of the most iconic and historical attractions, it breathes gentle life into this bustling city.
-Sometimes, the best ways to spend a day or on or next to the water, and the Yarra River doesn’t disappoint.
+Gently meandering its way through and past many of the most iconic and historical attractions, it breathes gentle life into this bustling city.
+Sometimes, the best way to spend a day or on or next to the water, and the Yarra River in Melbourne doesn’t disappoint.